Scincella lateralis: As prey

 Ground skinks are, in turn, preyed upon by snakes such as the eastern racer, ringneck snake, scarlet kingsnake and pigmy rattlesnake (Sistrurus miliarius).
 Predatory birds of woodland habitats, such as the barred owl and the red-shouldered hawk, also feed upon ground skinks.
 Even the eastern bluebird has been observed feeding on this tiny lizard (Palmer et al.2008, Robert Brooks 2009).
+Wolf spiders have also been seen as potential predators, as they are found in the same habitat and utilize similarly limited resources.
 To prevent predation ground skinks will use their cryptic coloration to hide, if that fails they will run away, as a final defence they will practice tail autotomy or tail dropping.
+The skink will also fight back and sometimes lunge and chase as a form of defense.
+They are great at hiding and often use things like leaf litter, logs, and even small holes as cover from predators.Ground skinks are often parasitized by many species of nematodes and arthropods.

 Reproduction

 Sexually mature S. lateralis females lay small clutches of 1-6 (usually 2-3) eggs in moist soil, rotting logs, falling logs, or under rocks.
 Eggs are laid during the summer, March through August in the Southern United States.
 There may be more than one clutch per year.
 In contrast to Eumeces species, the female ground skink does not guard its eggs (Robert Brooks 2009).
 Eggs hatch in one to two months, and young are sexually mature at one year of age.
+Females generally become sexually mature earlier than males.